Donald Sanchez: Bare-knuckle boxing

-After four bouts with the Bare Knuckle Fighting Championship, Sanchez competed against Harrison Aiken on February 28, 2025 at BKFC Fight Night: Albuquerque and won the bout by unanimous decision.
+After four bouts with the Bare Knuckle Fighting Championship, Sanchez competed against Harrison Aiken on February 28, 2025 at BKFC Fight Night 21 and won the bout by unanimous decision.

-Sanchez challenged David Mundell for the Bare Knuckle Fighting Championship#Middleweight Championship at BKFC 75 on June 6, 2025 in Albuquerque, NM.
+Sanchez challenged David Mundell for the BKFC Middleweight Championship at BKFC 75 on June 6, 2025 in Albuquerque, NM.
 He lost the fight by unanimous decision.

+Sanchez faced Jeremy Smith at BKFC 87 on March 20, 2026.
+He lost the fight by split decision.